Transitions: TPS to TPE

 As TPE tests knowledge application in a real-life situation; identify possible gaps in your existing knowledge – it will be relevant if it has been some time since you studied a particular topic or you are not currently using this knowledge in practice.

-There are open learning technical modules which supplement the TPE classes.
+There are open learning TPE modules which supplement the TPE classes.
 The modules do not contain substantial quantities of new technical material but help to place your assumed knowledge into a commercial context.
-Guidance on how to tackle these modules is given during the TPE pre-course briefing and pre-course material.
+Guidance on how to tackle these modules is given during the TPE introductory briefing and material.

 You will find a lot of time is spent learning how to harness the professional skills needed to be a newly qualified CA such as; the ability to prioritise key issues (using judgement).
 You’ll develop a logical approach for tackling case studies and structuring answers, which you will need to practice.